 Figure: Responding when you cannot reproduce the issue

-Thank you for taking the time to report the issue for SSW Code Auditor.
+Thank you for taking the time to report the issue to SSW Code Auditor.

 I am sorry to let you know that I cannot reproduce this.
 Could you please provide me with more details or, even better, would I be able to connect to your PC?
 It is simple and you can see everything I do.
 To do so, you can send me an appointment for an appropriate time or add me to your Skype